About the Office of Student Rights and Responsibilities

 The NSU Student Handbook, developed by the Office of Student Affairs, includes helpful information about services, administrative policies and procedures at NSU.
 It is the responsibility of every student to be aware of current policies.

-The Residence Life Handbook is filled with information students will need while living in NSU residence halls.
-Please note that residents are responsible for knowing all the information within the handbook.
+The Residence Life Guide is filled with information students will need while living in NSU residence halls.
+Please note that residents are responsible for knowing all the information within the guide.
 Not only does it outline the policies for living on campus, but it includes valuable details about staff and the many great opportunities NSU offers.

 The purpose of the Student Code of Conduct is to educate students about their civic and social responsibilities as members of the NSU campus community.